beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/css-js.md

 ```

 :::info

-The `!important` declaration may be necessary if your custom CSS styles settings already defined in the row, column, or module options, such as text color or font size options.
+The `!important` declaration may be necessary if your custom CSS styles options already defined in the row, column, or module settings, such as text color or font size options.
+This ensures that your custom CSS takes priority over the configured options.

 ```css
 p {